Skrylar/ImpromptuModular/README.md

 Type   Display   Result
-4      RCV       Randomizes the CVs (pitches) of the current sequence 8      RG1       Randomizes all gates #1 of the current sequence ALL    TG1       Toggles all gates #1 of the current sequence (modified for upcoming 0.6.13)
+4      RCV       Randomizes the CVs (pitches) of the current sequence 8      RG1       Randomizes all gates #1 of the current sequence ALL    TG1       Toggles all gates #1 of the current sequence

 Cross paste from Seq to Song
 Type   Display   Result